magalhas/backbone-react-component/README.md

 Inspired by Backbone.View, it's a shortcut to this.$el.find method.

 #### getCollection()
-Gets the collection from the component's owner.
+Crawls to the owner of the component searching for a collection.

 #### getModel()
-Gets the model from the component's owner.
+Crawls to the owner of the component searching for a model.

 #### getOwner()
 Gets the component owner (greatest parent component).